 After the cover was in place I proceeded to secure it to the RV.
 The front and the back of the cover have built in straps and elastic to give it a tight fit.
 Along the bottom are loops that we used with the included rope to secure the cover under the RV.
 A trick we found was that by using a broom with a hole in the handle we could feed the end of the rope into the hole and toss the broom back and forth across under the trailer without crawling under it.
 You may need to cut sections from the rope to secure some of the sections.
 Be sure not the use the loop in the section you will be opening to access you door.
 Since our trailer was a 5th wheel the cover also had a Velcro strip built into it to help adjust it to the contour of the trailer.

-The RV cover by EmpireCovers.com is very well manufactured and you will be glad that you selected this product.
-It keeps our RV as warm as a Bug.
+This cover by is very well manufactured and will keep your RV as warm as a Bug.